Updated on: August 6th, 2020.

 With Qt, the designer must work with a developer to re-create their design in code and deploy it to the target hardware.
 This usually involves back and forth between the two as the design has to be tweaked to fit into development constraints, plus all of the hiccups of debugging and running a real GUI application.

-With Storyboard, the time it takes to get from design concept to design creation is much faster because a developer isn’t needed .
+With Storyboard, an alternative to Qt, the time it takes to get from design concept to design creation is much faster because a developer isn’t needed .
 The designer simply imports their UI design from Photoshop, adds any desired animations and behavior, and runs on either the built-in simulator or their chosen hardware platform.
 Storyboard also allows you to tweak some, if not all, of the UI design and re-import the changes for immediate validation.

 What about time to release?